So, why is sleep so important?

 When you don’t get enough sleep, you can’t fight colds and infections as well.
 People who get less than 6h of sleep are 4.2 times more likely to get sick.

-Beat insomnia and reach your goals
+You need sleep to function and reach your goals

 You need energy and a clear mind to overcome obstacles, reach your goals, feel purposeful and in control and create meaningful connections with people.
 Getting good sleep is about your body and mind repairing and staying healthy.
 When you sleep better, you will be more productive, your capacity to learn will increase, you will be happier and healthier.

-Meditation could help fix insomnia
+Meditation could help you sleep better

 Meditation decreases insomnia, fatigue and depression.
 In one study, a group of 49 adults with difficulty sleeping were placed in one of two groups: meditation or sleep education.
 The groups met six times over six weeks.
 At the end of the six weeks, the meditation group had decreased insomnia, fatigue and depression scores compared to the sleep education group.
 In another study, a group of 30 adults with insomnia participated in a 6-week intervention.
 The group that practiced meditation, again, had a significant decrease in insomnia scores.